EugenUA/vulnerabilitiesAnalysis/README.md

 database is represented by entity classes.
 Objects of these classes are then entries of the table.
 * Main class is the main control point of the whole program.
-It sets the rules of uer-program and inter-modules cooperation.
+It sets the rules of user-program and inter-modules cooperation.
 * Resources package contains properties file which specifies current (variable) program options.
 * pom.xml file contains information about the project and